A Moebius Syndrome Community Website

 -

-Drooling, feeding problems, poor sucking in infancy
+Drooling, feeding difficulties, and poor sucking reflex in infancy

 -